 - Improved emotional regulation and self-control

-- Enhanced body satisfaction.
+- Enhanced body satisfaction

-- It has been linked to improved cognition, including enhanced visuospatial processing, working memory, executive functioning and attention and focus.
+- It has been linked to improved cognition, including enhanced visuospatial processing, working memory, executive functioning and attention and focus

 Mindfulness helps you slow down and act deliberately, creating more agency moment by moment.
 While often linked to the practice of meditation, mindfulness appears to be an essential quality of mind and of well-being, and it can be cultivated in a number of ways.

-Recent research has revealed that a single psilocybin experience in healthy people that have never tried psychedelics can result in enduring increases in measures of mindfulness (and openness), at least three months after the experience.
+Recent research has revealed that a single experience with psilocybin in healthy people that have never tried psychedelics can result in enduring increases in measures of mindfulness (and openness), at least three months after the experience.
 It seems that psilocybin has an intrinsic capacity to bring people’s awareness to the present unfolding moment, and that this way of perceiving things can persist with people post-experience.
 It is perhaps of value to hypothesize a link between increased mindfulness and the reduced need to engage in activities that are commonly used to avoid emotions, like recreational drugs or neurotic repetitive loops.

 Nature and Mindfulness